This week I went to the National Learning Conference, part of the Government’s Social Work Innovation Programme - a great event to be part of.

 Related content and links

-About Ofsted - social care and early years regulation blog
+About Ofsted - social care regulation and inspection blog

-This blog looks at the way Ofsted inspects the social care sector: local authority children's services and social care providers, such as children's homes, and our early years regulatory work.
+This blog looks at the way Ofsted inspects and regulates the social care sector: local authority children's services and social care providers, such as children's homes.